Biotech

 This is already a $15B market, and it was until recently projected to reach $32B by 2030, or a 10.1% CAGR.

-This is because obesity therapies are moving away from the 2 traditional methods to treat it:
+This is because obesity therapies are moving away from the 2 traditional methods of treating it:

 Instead, our increasing understanding of human metabolism has led to the development of new classes of drugs.
 These drugs are doing what the decades of snake oil remedies could not: modifying the patient’s metabolism to modify appetite and fat tissue generation.